bojieyang/indexnow-action/README.md

 - failure-strategy
   `optional`
   Define the strategy when submit failed.
-Available strategy are `ignore` and `error`.
+Available strategies are `ignore` and `error`.
   For `ignore`, will outputting an notice only.
   For `error`, outputting an error message also sets the status of action to fail.
-The Default value is `ignore`.
+The default value is `ignore`.

 ## Maintainers